Types of Wood Used for Building Spearguns

 Mahogany

-Mahogany is a beautiful and dark hardwood that has good buoyancy properties, but lacks the resistance to warping that teak does.
-Overall it makes a beautiful speargun, which just requires a little more care and attention than a teak speargun.
-After mahogany is properly finished and sealed it has a deep red-brown coloration.
-It is a great wood used for building spearguns.
+Mahogany is a beautiful and dark hardwood that has good buoyancy properties, but lacks some of the resistance to warping that teak does.
+Overall, it makes a beautiful speargun, which just requires a little more care and attention than a teak speargun.
+After mahogany is properly finished and sealed it has a deep red-brown coloration, and is a common wood used for building spearguns.
+One of the ways to deal with the warping problem that many speargun builders have utilized is to laminate, the speargun.
+You can find an article about speargun lamination on the neptonics blog page.

-Some of the benefits of mahogany include it costs about half as much as teak.
-The natural oils and lack (or less) silica found in mahogany make it less destructive to woodworking tools.
+The main benefit of mahogany is that it costs about half as much as teak.
+The natural oils and lack of silica found in mahogany also make it less damaging to your woodworking tools.

-Padouk is a beautiful wood very red in color.
-It is an easy to work with a hardwood.
-It is inexpensive when compared to most other hardwoods mentioned in this post.
+Padauk is a beautiful wood that is very red in color.
+It is an easy to work with hardwood that is inexpensive when compared to most other hardwoods mentioned in this post (slightly cheaper than mahogany).

-If you want a blood-red speargun this is the type of wood you should use.
+If you want a blood-red speargun, this is the type of wood you should use.
 It is one of the easiest hardwoods I have ever worked with.
-It is not overly abrasive to tools and sands easily and shapes well.
-It even has good buoyancy characteristics.
-Overall it has a lot of good qualities for building a speargun.
-That being said it does have some drawbacks.
+It is not overly abrasive to tools which means it sands easily and shapes well, and even has good buoyancy characteristics (which makes ballasting easy).

 Purple Heart

 Purple Heart is another example of a hardwood that is a strange color.
-This species reminds me of jatoba, but purple in color.
+This species reminds me of jatoba, but a deep to mid purple in color.
 I have seen some guns made out of a combination of teak and purple heart.
-White Oak and Purple Heart are also popular.
+White Oak and Purple Heart are also a popular combination.
 Because of the color, it is a great wood to use with a lighter wood to bring some contrast to a speargun.
-Ultimately it comes down to a cool looking project.
-This wood isn’t going to make your gun a greater hunting tool than any other type of wood, but it will look very interesting.
+It definitely produces a cool looking project.
+This wood isn’t going to make your gun a greater hunting tool than any other type of wood, but it will give it that flair that some divers like.